-The neighbours on the other hand play a very important role in the film.
-My grandmother lives on the countryside where all houses are open and the Korean society is quite communitarian.
-So almost everyday the neighbours would just drop in for a chat or bring some food.
+The neighbours, on the other hand, play a very important role in the film.
+My grandmother lives in the countryside where all houses are open and the Korean society is quite communitarian.
+So almost every day the neighbours would just drop in for a chat or bring some food.
 The interactions were quite friendly but gossiping seemed to be an integral part.
 And information seemed to move quite quickly in such a small village.

 The neighbours represent my subjective and quite critical view of the Korean community.